puredrinkology/website/content/recipes/kiwi-papaya-smoothie/index.md

 - item: Throw everything into a blender and liquify.
 shortname: Kiwi Papaya Smoothie
 source: thecocktaildb
-title: The Kiwi Papaya Smoothie Shake
+title: The Kiwi Papaya Smoothie
 visual: '## LLM Prompt: Describe the appearance of a Kiwi Papaya Smoothie. **Consider these aspects:*** **Color:** What is the dominant color?
 Are there any variations or swirls?* **Texture:** Is it smooth and creamy, or does it have chunks? * **Consistency:**